acanimal/clyde-simple-rate-limiter/README.md

 * `consumers`: Specifies the global limits per consumers.
 For each consumer and object with `tokens` and `interval` properties must be specified.

-* `providers`: Specifies the limits for each providers.
-It must be an object with the properties:
-  - `global`: Indicates limits applied to the provider (no matter which consumer).
-  - `consumers`: Indicates the limits per consumer.

-At least one property must be specified, that is, at least `global`, `consumers` or `providers` must be set.
+At least one property must be specified, that is, at least `global` or `consumers` must be set.

 ## Examples